xiaoyang-sheng/Analysis-of-UHI-Effect-on-Aged-Group/README.md

 ### SQL

-SQL server (available to UM IP address) is used to manipulate data from different sources.
+We rent a A-Liyun SQL server (available to UM IP address) that is used to manipulate data from different sources and share the database among the group.
 Server configuration saved in **sql_server_info.txt**.

 ```
 Tables